Window damage due to foundation settlement in Leland.

 Identifying The Source Of Window & Door Issues

 |Potentially Caused By:|

 |Structural Problem||Crawl Space Structural Issue||Foundation Settlement|

 |Cracks Along Windows

 |Cracks Along Interior Doorways|

 Any problem with a home can be distressing, and doubly so when there's a problem with your foundation.
 However, it's good to know that a foundation contractor can have the damage quickly and permanently repaired -- restoring value and stability to your home.

 If you have a problem with your foundation, we can help.
-At Southeast Foundation & Crawl Space Repair, we offer free, no-obligation foundation repair quotes within our North Carolina service area.
+At Southeast Foundation and Crawl Space Repair, we offer free, no-obligation foundation repair quotes within our North Carolina service area.
 Each free quote includes an on-site inspection by a NC licensed engineer, personal consultation, and written estimate.

 To schedule your free quote, call or e-mail us today!
 We proudly serve Greenville, Wilmington, Fayetteville, surrounding areas such as Jacksonville, Goldsboro, New Bern, Sanford, Wrightsville Beach, Camp Lejeune, Lumberton, and nearby.